 A minimum of a lower second-class UK Bachelor's degree or an overseas qualification of an equivalent standard in Geography, or a Geography-related degree.
 Successful applicants with a degree closely-related to geography are frequently required to attend a Subject Knowledge Enhancement course in the summer preceding the start of the PGCE.
 These are usually 8-12 week courses designed to help non-geographers develop a better understanding of the discipline and subject knowledge of the curriculum.
 For students starting in September 2019 we are currently recommending the courses offered by University of Sussex, University of West of England or Manchester Met University.

 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.

 The English language level for this programme is: Good.

 Further information can be found on our English language requirements page.

 Months of entry

-The programme is designed to foster interest and expertise in geography education beyond the PGCE, and many graduates go on to complete their Geography Education MA in the first year of teaching.
+The programme is designed to foster interest and expertise in geography education beyond the PGCE, and many graduates go on to complete their Education (Geography) MA in the first or second year of teaching.